 Rituals and traditions hold a significant place in Indian culture.
-Each and every tradition practised in our country has a scientific reason along with a spiritual one.
+Each and every tradition practiced in our country has a scientific reason along with a spiritual one.
 In some ways or another, they add meaning to our lives and make them better.
-When it comes to pregnancy, Garbh Sanskar is the most crucial practice that has existed since the Vedic period.
-Of all the sixteen sanskars of Garbh sanskar, Punsavan sanskar is one of the most important sanskars, as it inculcates good health and positive qualities in your child.
+When it comes to pregnancy, Garbh Sanskar is a crucial practice that has existed since the Vedic period.
+Of all the sixteen sanskars of Garbh Sanskar, Punsavan Sanskar is one of the most important sanskars, as it inculcates good health and positive qualities in your child.

 The Punsavan Sanskar is the second sanskar for the baby in your womb and is performed after the conception ceremony (Garbhadhaan Sanskar).
-Punasavan sanskar is performed after the end of the second month of pregnancy in the third month.
-The first Pushya Nakshatra after the mother comes to know that she is pregnant is the day when Punasavan sanskar is performed.
+Punsavan Sanskar is performed after the end of the second month of pregnancy in the third month.
+Punsavan Sanskar is performed on the first Pushya Nakshatra after the mother comes to know that she is pregnant.

-Most people believe that only those people who want a son as their child should go for Punasavan sanskar.
+Most people believe that only those people who want a son as their child should go for Punsavan Sanskar.
 But this is not true.
-Our scriptures do not have any mention of gender differences or preferences, and Punasavan sanskar is performed for both the son and the daughter alike.
+Our scriptures do not have any mention of gender differences or preferences, and Punsavan sanskar is performed for both the son and the daughter alike.

 There are two elements in every human being; the feminine energy and the masculine energy.
 Punsavan sanskar increases the masculine energy in the unborn child.
 Punsavan sanskar makes the child healthy, strong and brilliant.

-On the day of Punsavan Saskar, the parents worship Lord Ganapati after taking a proper bath and pray for the good health, well-being, and future of the child.
+On the day of Punsavan Sanskar, the parents worship Lord Ganapati after taking a proper bath and pray for the good health, well-being, and future of the child.
 Many people also perform yagya and chant the Gayatri Mantra on this day.
 Kheer is offered in the yagya, and the same kheer is eaten by the parents of the child as prasad.
 After this, the blessings of the elders of the family are taken.
 People also do Gaudan and Punyadan, depending upon their financial capability.